 If you can both agree on how to divide your finances, you will need a family lawyer to embody your agreement in a legally binding document known as a Consent Order which you both sign.
-This is then filed at court for the approval of a Judge after the Decree Nisi of divorce.
+This is then filed at court for the approval of a Judge after the Decree Nisi or Conditional Order.

 However, most people need an experienced divorce lawyer to assist them through the process of separating their matrimonial finances at an earlier stage and this is particularly advisable if you have a lot of assets at stake, if you feel you are in a vulnerable position compared to your spouse, if many of your assets are held in your spouse’s name only, if you are unsure what is fair financially or if one or both of you have significant pension provision.

 It is important to get the settlement right as your order, if it provides for a clean break, will not allow you a second bite at the cherry.

 Why use a solicitor?

 There are several on-line divorce websites offering a cheap drafting service of divorce documentation and consent orders.
 However, they are unregulated and so there is no compensation scheme if things go wrong and they are not allowed to give legal advice.
 Access to legal advice is important to ensure you avoid mistakes that may have serious long-term consequences.
 Further, you do not need any qualifications at all to set up as a “divorce expert” on-line.